christiaanhowland/KSP-2-Recreations/README.md

 KSP-2 RECREATIONS

-Repository built around saving .json files of KSP-2 recreations of real world rockets.
+This is a repository built around saving .json files of KSP-2 recreations of real world rockets.
 Form and function are meant to be kept intact.
 A V2 rocket recreation should be suborbital, while maintaining the form factor of the real world version.

 Scale is what is able to be played with.
 Basically, so long as a screenshot makes it look close, and it can carry payloads to orbit, it's good.